hidden-rad/MIMIC_data/README.md

 2. Download a Task1_\*_\*.txt file depending on the extension of the image you want to use a txt file in "Task 1.
 File description".

 3. Open a terminal, then set the path to save the data.
-Locate the Task1_\*_\*.txt file in this directory for convenience.
+Place the Task1_\*_\*.txt file in the same directory with the directory where you want to download the data.
 	>
 		 cd /path/to/your/directory